As an Amazon Associate I earn from qualifying purchases.

 In my opinion, the price of a shipping label printer is not a huge deciding factor for most businesses.
 Their purchase is tax-deductible, they last forever, and they actually save money in the long run.

 However, when I bought my first label printer to help scale my eBay business funds were incredibly tight.
 While I know many small business owners are in that boat, my first choice didn’t necessarily go for “cheapest” but for “best value for the money.”

-It used to be that you needed a printer specificly for whatever platform you were using.
+It used to be that you needed a printer specifically for whatever platform you were using.
 If you used the post office, you’d look for the best USPS label printer, if you used Stamps.com you’d find a printer compatible with their platform, etc. This issue has largely faded away and pretty much any modern printer will work with any platform that you use so this was a huge factor in our decision.

 - You can use any labels.
-When Kirstie and I bought our first printer (like a normal printer) we were pleasantly surprised that it was only $30.
+When Kirstie and I bought our first printer (like a normal Walmart printer) we were pleasantly surprised that it was only $30.
 We were subsequently unpleasantly surprised to find out that ink refills for it were also $30.
 Much like printer companies that scam you into buying their ink, some thermal printer companies say that you must use their brand of expensive proprietary labels or you’ll void the warranty.
 (Dymo for example) ROLLO, on the other hand, says that their printer is compatible with any thermal label and that you should save yourself hundreds of dollars and just buy the generic ones!

-- Your ROLLO printer will set-up just like a regular printer.
+- Your ROLLO printer will set up just like a regular printer.
 Plug it into a USB port and it will install itself.
 And if you do need help?
-They offer both easy-to-follow videos and U.S. based customer support.
+They offer both easy-to-follow videos and U.S.-based customer support.